-You may have a convenience net in the rear of your vehicle to help keep small items, like gloves and light clothing, in place during sharp turns or quick stops and starts.
+Your vehicle may have this feature.
+A convenience net in the rear of your vehicle helps keep small items, like gloves and light clothing in place during sharp turns or quick stops and starts.

 The net is not designed to retain these items during off-road use.
 The net is not for larger, heavier items.